 and very special private gardens.
 I can spend hours just

 examining the intricate furnishings and incredible detail that the

 owners, Jorge Espinoza and his partner, Michel Duer, have lavished on

 The restaurant is elegant and the food service and presentation is impeccable.
 A separate building contains a large swimming pool, sauna, and private rooms for 19 different massage therapies, including a chocolate massage!
 Gary and I have had the couples' massage, complete with rose-petaled hot tub and side-by-side massages in front of a wood-burning fireplace.

 This Cotacachi hotel is featured on many internet sites with various prices listed for the rooms.
 Rack rates range from $300 - $800 per night, plus IVA (tax) of 22%.
-This includes a full breakfast and a four-course gourmet dinner.
+This includes a full breakfast.
 Some discounts may apply on some websites.
 Reservations are suggested.

 Contact La Mirage here: +593-6-2915-237